calaldees/barcampCanterbury/organisers-guide.md

 Venue
 -----

+* Event
+    * Event rooms
-[University of Kent: School of Computing](https://www.cs.kent.ac.uk/) has generously donated space in previous years.
+        * [University of Kent: School of Computing](https://www.cs.kent.ac.uk/) has generously donated space in previous years.
+    * Workshop Space (optional)
+        * General conference rooms are not suitable for practical workshop activities
+            * It may be possible to utilise the _Shed_ for workshop sessions.
+    * Evening social/food Venue

-An evening venue for continued socialising should be organised.
-Transport and accessibility for attendees should be considered.
+        * for continued socialising should be organised.
+        * Transport and accessibility for attendees between venues should be considered.
-[gulbenkian cafe](https://thegulbenkian.co.uk/your-visit/eat-drink/) event catering have cordoned off an area in previous years.
+        * [Gulbenkian cafe](https://thegulbenkian.co.uk/your-visit/eat-drink/) event catering have cordoned off areas in previous years.

 Accessibility should be considered
 * Wheelchair access
 * Parking
 * Distance between rooms/events

-General conference rooms are not suitable for proactical workshop activities Workshop Concept
-* It may be possible to utilise the _Shed_ for workshop sessions.
-* We may be able to bulk order some cheap components and provide a soldering workshop.

 Branding
 --------